 Fixed Rate Mortgages

 Fixed rate mortgages lock in your interest rate for the full term, typically 15 to 30 years.
-At the time of writing, non-resident fixed rates are broadly in the 3.0% to 4.5% range, though the rate you're offered will depend on your financial profile, the loan size, and which bank you go to.
-Fixed rates give you certainty on monthly payments, which matters a lot if your income is in a different currency to euros.
+In 2026, non-resident fixed rates are broadly in the 3.2% to 4.5% range, with Euribor around 3% in early 2026.
+The rate you are offered depends on your financial profile, the loan size, and which bank you approach.
+Fixed rates give you certainty on monthly payments, which matters considerably if your income is in a different currency to euros.

 Variable Rate Mortgages

-Variable rate Spanish mortgages are typically linked to the Euribor (the European interbank rate).
-They usually start lower than fixed rates, but your payments will move up or down as Euribor changes.
-After several years of rate volatility across Europe, many foreign buyers are choosing fixed rates specifically to avoid that unpredictability.
-If you have euro income or are comfortable with the risk, variable can work out cheaper over time.
-If you're paid in sterling or dollars, currency fluctuation on top of rate fluctuation compounds the uncertainty.
+Variable rate Spanish mortgages are typically linked to Euribor.
+They usually start lower than fixed rates, but your payments move up or down as Euribor changes.
+After several years of rate volatility across Europe, many foreign buyers are choosing fixed rates to avoid that unpredictability.
+If you are paid in sterling or dollars, currency movement on top of rate movement compounds the uncertainty in ways that can be difficult to model at the time of purchase.

 What Documents Do You Need?

-Spanish banks will ask for a thorough pack of documents.
-Have these ready before you approach any lender.
-Getting them together after a bank requests them wastes weeks.
+Spanish banks require a thorough document pack.
+Gather these before approaching any lender.
+Waiting until a bank requests them loses weeks.

 - Passport: Full copy, all pages

 - NIE number: Absolutely required.
 No NIE means no mortgage, no purchase, nothing.
-If you don't have one yet, getting it is the very first step.
+Getting it is the first step.

 - Proof of income: Employed buyers need at least 3 to 6 months of recent payslips.
 Self-employed buyers need 2 years of audited accounts and tax returns.

-- Bank statements: Typically the last 3 to 6 months, showing regular income and a savings balance adequate for the deposit and purchase costs
+- Bank statements: Typically the last 3 to 6 months, showing regular income and savings adequate for the deposit and purchase costs

 - Tax returns: The last 2 years, in your country of residence

 - Existing mortgage or loan statements: If you have any other borrowing, declare it upfront.
-Banks will find it anyway during their checks.
+Banks will find it during their checks regardless.

-- Details of the property: If you have a specific property in mind, the nota simple (a land registry document) and the agreed price
+- Property details: If you have a specific property in mind, the nota simple (a land registry extract) and the agreed purchase price

 Getting Your NIE Number